nathangobinet/armorydesbuissons/README.md

 ## License
 - Source code under MIT License
-- Our own images and illustrations (skins, rank, ...) are private and may not be used without the written consent of the Armory des buissons.
+- Our own images and illustrations (skins, rank, ...) are private and cannot be used without the written consent of the Armory des buissons.

 ## Contact
 For all requests please contact us by mail at armorydesbuissons@gmail.com.